xy-cloud-cn/minecraft-mod-filter/README.md

 Powered by python and ❤️

-``Poor English, you can translate the Chinese readme for your self``
+``Poor English, you can translate the Chinese readme for yourself``